-The maximum weekly benefit amount is capped at $\frac{120\% \text{ of}}{120\% \text{ of}}$ the state average weekly wage.
-The weekly benefit amount is $\frac{90\%}{10\%}$ of the covered individual's average weekly wage calculated in a manner to ensure that an individual receives wage replacement at a rate of 90% for the portion of the covered individual's average weekly wage that is equal to or less than 50%of the state average weekly wage and at a rate of $\frac{75\%}{70\%}$ for that portion of the covered individual's average that is more than 50% of the state average weekly wage up to the maximum weekly benefit.
+The maximum weekly benefit amount is capped at 120% of the state average weekly wage.
+The weekly benefit amount is 90% of the covered individual's average weekly wage calculated in a manner to ensure that an individual receives wage replacement at a rate of 90% for the portion of the covered individual's average weekly wage that is equal to or less than 50% of the state average weekly wage and at a rate of 75% for that portion of the covered individual's average that is more than 50% of the state average weekly wage that is more than 50% of the state average weekly wage up to the maximum weekly benefit.